MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service.md

 ## See also
-Following is some recommended reading to understand the concepts and best practices when using Azure Blob storage service for [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] backups.
+Following is some recommended reading to understand the concepts and best practices when using Azure Blob Storage Service for [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] backups.

 -   [SQL Server Backup and Restore with Microsoft Azure Blob Storage Service](../relational-databases/backup-restore/sql-server-backup-and-restore-with-microsoft-azure-blob-storage-service.md)
 -   [SQL Server Backup to URL Best Practices and Troubleshooting](../relational-databases/backup-restore/sql-server-backup-to-url-best-practices-and-troubleshooting.md)